disco-lang/disco/notes/containers-spec.md

 list : Set a -> List a
 ```

 And similar for `set` and `bag`.
-These will of course have to be
+These are of course built-in
-built-in primitives, since their types cannot be expressed using the
+primitives, since their types cannot be expressed using the disco type
-disco type system.
+system.

+There is no subtyping among container types.
+Although it would in
+theory make sense to have the subtyping relationships List < Bag < Set
+(converting in this direction gives rise to ringad homomorphisms),
+this is not sound in the presence of conversion functions like
+`list`.
+For example, `list ⟅1,1,2⟆ == [1,1,2]`, but `list (set
+⟅1,1,2⟆) == [1,2]`, and with subtyping the latter `set` is allowed to
+be silently inserted.

-There should also be one more built-in conversion function,
+There is also one more built-in conversion function,
 ```
-countSet : Bag a -> Set (a * N)
+bagCounts : Bag a -> Set (a * N)
 ```
 which turns a bag into the set of its (element, count) pairs.